 Well, as with so many other curious decisions in Elvis' career, the answer lies with Colonel Parker.
 The all-time superstar rock'n'roll manager was a nickel'n'dime carney barker until the end: Parker exercised total control over Elvis and handled him very badly.
-A few hours after the King's death, the Colonel told a member of Graceland's "Memphis Mafia", "This changes nothing."
+A few hours after the King's death, the Colonel famously told a member of Graceland's "Memphis Mafia", "This changes nothing."
 But, in fact, it did.
-After the death of her husband, Priscilla Presley and other interested parties discovered just how little money Elvis had been generating under Parker and decided it was a time for a far more professional level of exploitation.
-No more breathtakingly stupid giveaways - like the 1973 sale of Presley's recording masters to RCA for a mere $15 million.
+After the death of her husband, Priscilla Presley and other interested parties discovered just how little money Elvis had been generating under Parker and decided it was time for a far more professional level of exploitation.
+No more giveaways - like Colonel Parker's 1973 sale of Presley's recording masters to RCA for a mere $15 million.

 But that was only one of Parker's more obviously inept deals.
 At the other end of the scale were a series of more subtly disadvantageous arrangements.
 For example, early in the King's Hollywood career, the Colonel decided to give Hill & Range Music an exclusive deal to provide the songs for Elvis movies.
-Hill & Range weren't a team of publishers called Bud Hill and Earl Range but the authentically rustic appellation chosen for the company by two Austrian immigrants called Jean and Julian Aberbach when they figured the big bucks were in country music.
+Hill & Range weren't a team of publishers called Bud Hill and Earl Range but the authentically rustic appellation chosen for the company by two Austrian immigrants called Jean and Julian Aberbach who'd figured the big bucks were in country music.
 A couple of years later they diversified into rock'n'roll, and their staff writers were ordered to diversify likewise.
 They included among their number a man called Ben Weisman, who wound up doing the heavy lifting on a lot of brainless Elvis "musical" "comedies" through the Sixties.
-Hence, those 57 song credits.
+Hence, those fifty-seven song credits.

-Weisman died in 2007 at the age of 85, and, if he was never in any danger of being mistaken for Irving Berlin, he wrote a handful of big pop hits ("Let Me Go, Lover" is one of those insinuatingly overwrought Fifties ballads that define the era) and a handful of smaller songs that really aren't bad ("Love In The Afternooon" is one of Barbra Streisand's better tracks from the early Seventies).
+Weisman died in 2007 at the age of eighty-five, and, if he was never in danger of being mistaken for Irving Berlin, he wrote a handful of big pop hits ("Let Me Go, Lover!" is one of those insinuatingly overwrought Fifties ballad that define the era) and a handful of smaller songs that really aren't bad ("Love In The Afternooon" is one of Barbra Streisand's better tracks from the early Seventies).
 And in between came all the Elvis stuff.
 He was, he liked to say, a classical guy, trained at Juilliard and already pushing 40 by the time he got into the rock'n'roll game.
-Elvis called him "the Professor", because, alongside the King either in biker leathers or Vegas catsuit, Weisman had a tweedy academic mien.
+Elvis called him "the Professor", because, alongside the King in biker leathers or Vegas catsuit, Weisman had a tweedy academic mien.
 But it's hard to hear much in the way of scholarship in his music or lyrics.
-He wrote "The Night Has A Thousand Eyes", which Bobby Vee turned into one of those quintessential kiddiepop hits of the early Sixties.
-I love the way there's absolutely no connection between the bouncy-bouncy tune and the paranoia of the lyric:
+He wrote "The Night Has a Thousand Eyes", which Bobby Vee turned into one of those quintessential kiddiepop hits of the early Sixties.
+I love the way there's absolutely no connection between the bouncy-bouncy tune and the stalker paranoia of the lyric: